-This spring, we've updated our review to include previous top scorers as well as a new award winner, the Marmot Phase 20.
+This fall and early winter, we've updated our review to include previous top scorers as well as two new award winners, the Marmot Phase 30, and the new Sierra Designs Backcountry Bed.
 We've included the brand new release of Patagonia's bag, and an updated REI Co-op Igneo 25, as well as The North Face Hyper Cat and other budget-friendly options.
 This review focuses primarily on backpacking models.
 However, several of the bags proved to be well-suited for car camping, summertime mountaineering, and late spring ski-touring.
 They tagged along on several road trips throughout our testing too.
 Also, our women's backpacking bag review got a light update.

 Western Mountaineering MegaLite